 9. Food allergies, food sensitivities or food intolerances.

 10. Poor immune system

 None of these are signs that you definitely have a ‘leaky gut’ and there is no reliable evidence to prove that ‘leaky gut’ causes any of them.

 My issue with this sort of listicle is that many of the people who write them go on to say that these conditions can be cured simply by fixing the ‘leaky gut’ problem.
-This is outrageous and untrue.
+This is completely untrue.

 Curing your ‘leaky gut’ will probably not cure your depression, your PCOS, or your food allergies, and to suggest that it will is irresponsible.

-Furthermore, systemic candida is a bullshit ‘disease’ that’s pushed by the same people who want you to believe that your leaky intestines are causing everything that ails you.
+Furthermore, systemic candida is a diagnosis that’s pushed by the same people who want you to believe that your leaky intestines are causing everything that ails you.

 There’s no reliable way to diagnose ‘leaky gut’, and no reliable way to assess if it’s ‘cured’, which leaves a great opportunity for scammers to convince you that you have this condition and then to $ell you the ‘cure’.
 Typical grift.

 Testing For Leaky Gut